-The Kacar Lab works at the interface of molecular and experimental evolution, genome engineering, biochemistry, molecular biology and astrobiology at the University of Arizona.
+We are a young research group at the University of Arizona and we work at the interface of molecular and experimental evolution, genome engineering, biochemistry, molecular biology and astrobiology.

 We conduct our research activities under two themes: